Te Aho o Te Kura Pounamu Specialist and Support Staff Collective Agreement

 4B.2.3 When determining where a role fits within the Work Matrix Table, an employer will need to assess the routine and ongoing skills, demands and responsibilities of the role, and not things that are a one-off or isolated event.
 Not every activity in a grade must be part of the role for the role to be placed in a particular grade, but the grade must recognise the highest-level skills, demands and responsibilities that are required for competent performance of the role.

-4B.2.4 The Librarian and Library Assistants’ Work Matrix Table is set out below and applies from 23 November 2022.
+4B.2.4 The Librarian and Library Assistants’ Work Matrix Table is set out below:

 Work Matrix Grade General Description Supervision and Management Level of Necessary Skills and Knowledge Problem Solving Interpersonal and Communications Skills A Holds responsibility for own work under general supervision.
 No formal supervision or mentoring of others is required.